-This course presents a detailed study of the principles of nutrition concentrating on their biochemical, physiological, and pathological relationship to the management of acute and chronic conditions affecting humans.
-Topics taken into consideration include diet, exercise, lifestyle changes, and supplementation.
+This course presents a detailed study of the principles of nutrition, concentrating on their biochemical, physiological, and pathological relationship to the management of acute and chronic conditions affecting humans.
+Topics considered include diet, exercise, lifestyle changes, and supplementation.
 The signs, symptoms, and diagnostic testing will be discussed for each condition, with special emphasis on homeostasis of the human body and other conditions encountered in clinical practice.

-Pre-requisites: NUTRO6201 Nutrition Science
+Pre-requisites: NUTR06201 Nutrition Science